 Pickled Ash Keys

-Ash Keys (Fraxinus excelsior) provide a unique taste sensation.
+The keys of Ash (Fraxinus excelsior) provide a unique taste sensation.
 If you’re into Slow Food then this is certainly a slow recipe as it takes three months before you can indulge your taste buds.

 One thing to make sure is that you pick your Ash Keys when they are very young, and the small seed within the ‘wing’ has barely developed.
 You can see the seed if you hold the Ash Key up to the sunlight.